-Our association has seven professor whom may call themselves honorary members of L.P.S.V. „Aesculapius”.
+Our association has six professor whom may call themselves honorary members of L.P.S.V. „Aesculapius”.
 One of them holds the position of honorary president.

 The honorary members are extremely important for the association.
 They have actively supported the association in the past and are still always ready to support the association and the board.
 Whenever there are contacts necessary for a symposium, the Foreign Excursion or the celebration of the Dies, they are always willing to see if they know anyone who could help us.
 They are also very interested to hear what is happening within the association during the annual visits of the board.

 Prof. dr. D.D.
 Breimer is the honorary president of L.P.S.V. „Aesculapius”.
 In 1985 the government thought that there were too many Pharmacy studies in the Netherlands, whereby the Pharmacy study in Leiden was discontinued.
 To save the study in Leiden prof. dr. Breimer established the study Bio-Pharmaceutical Sciences.
 Partly because of him the association was able to continue to exist and for that we are very grateful.
 Prof. dr. Breimer studied Pharmacy in Groningen and promoted in 1974 in the field of pharmacology.
 He held his oration in October 1976 on the subject ‘Farmacotherapie op maat’.
 From 2001 until 2007 he was Rector Maginificus of the University of Leiden and from 1992 to 2001 he was scientific director of the LACDR.
 Prof. dr. Breimer has received various honorary doctorates from the University of Gent, the University of Uppsala and the Hoshi University in Tokyo, amongst others.